agathoklisx/libved/README.md

    or the opposite, neither a single bit of penalty.
 It allows mainly expressionism and focus to the intentions and not to __how__ to get right writing.

-   In that spirit, also available also are macros, that their sole role is to abstract the details over type creation/declaration/allocation, that assists to quick development.
+   In that spirit, also available are macros, that their sole role is to abstract the details over type creation/declaration/allocation, that assists to quick development.
    The significant ones: AllocType, NewType, DeclareType.
 Those are getting an argument with the type name but without the _t extension, which is the actual type.